ctc-uci/patriots-and-paws-backend/README.md

 # Patriots and Paws Backend

-This template will be used to create all NPO backend repos
+This is the backend for the Patriots and Paws project.

 ## Setting up development environment